RaphaelKarg/Laptop-Home-Server/README.md

 > *Figure 1: Logical and Physical Flow of the Homelab Environment*

 **Core Networking Components & IP Allocation:**
-To maintain network stability and avoid conflicts, a strict IP allocation strategy is enforced at the router level.
+To maintain network stability and avoid conflicts, a strict IP allocation strategy is enforced.
 * **ISP Router (Gateway - `192.168.1.1`):** A Sercomm Speedport Plus 2 (Wi-Fi 6 certified) serves as the primary gateway to the WAN.
 * **Core Switch:** A **TP-Link TL-SG1016PE v3 (16-Port Gigabit PoE+)**.
 Housed within a 19-inch rack for optimal cable management.
 The Power over Ethernet (PoE+) capability and high port count provide massive scalability for future projects (e.g., Access Points).
-* **DHCP vs. Static Pool:** The IP range `192.168.1.1` to `192.168.1.10` is strictly reserved for **Static IP assignments** (e.g., the Laptop Server is pinned to `192.168.1.2`).
-The remaining pool (`192.168.1.11` to `192.168.1.254`) is handled by the DHCP server for dynamic allocation to client devices.
+* **DHCP vs Static Pool:** Handled directly by the ISP router's built-in DHCP server, the IP range `192.168.1.1` to `192.168.1.10` is strictly reserved for **Static IP assignments** (e.g., the Laptop Server is pinned to `192.168.1.2`).
+The remaining pool (`192.168.1.11` to `192.168.1.254`) is dynamically allocated to client devices.
 * **Cabling:** All hardwired connections utilize **Lanberg S/FTP Cat.6a** cables.
 The Shielded Foiled Twisted Pair (S/FTP) construction eliminates electromagnetic interference, effortlessly handling 1Gbps traffic while being future-proofed for 10Gbps.

 **Connected Local Hosts:**